yoavne26-hub/cognitive-performance-regression-analysis/README.md

 | Caffeine_Intake | Daily caffeine intake (mg) |
 | Reaction_Time | Reaction time measurement |
 | Memory_Test_Score | Memory performance test score |

-The objective is to determine which of these variables contribute significantly to explaining cognitive performance.

 ---